 At Furman, in the Sustainability Science department, I am interested in the education and health sectors.
 I have taken classes including Environmental Science (studying Earth’s planetary boundaries), Dynamic System Modeling (used Stella software to model human-environment relationships using feedback loops), Social Systems (actors, institutions, and policies that shape societal and environmental health), and Sustainability and Social Justice (environmental justice and impacts of actions on different social groups).

-By combining my three interests in art, sustainability, and education, I hope to become a high school art teacher and transition to a Ceramics professor, infusing sustainability concepts and competencies, such as strategic and systems thinking, into the art I teach.
+By combining my three interests in art, sustainability, and education, I hope to become an art teacher and Ceramics professor, infusing sustainability concepts and competencies, such as strategic and systems thinking, into the art I teach.